esphome/esphome-docs/guides/automations.rst

         - light.turn_off: hallway_light

     ...
-      on_...:           # can be called from diffrent wall switches
+      on_...:           # can be called from different wall switches
         - script.execute: hallway_light_script

 Sometimes you'll also need a timer which does not perform any action, that is ok too, just